 To add an Irish flair to the St. Joseph's table prepare some Irish entertainment.
 A sing-a-long, or some performances would be perfect!

 We crown a statue of Mary and practice Marian hymns during the month dedicated to Mary, May.
+This is a lovely way of kicking off the warm weather seasons and holidays.

 Other times we have crowned our little garden statue of Mary and have once before crowned a small family statue.
 A big statue is the best though!